zhehaowang/zhehao.me/book-notes/economy/readme.md

 * as output falls, unemployment rises

 The theories of fluctuation remains controversial.
-The analysis on which previous notes based, classical dichotomy and money neutrality, may not hold to explain short run fluctuations.
+The principles on which previous analysis based, classical dichotomy and money neutrality, may not hold to explain short run fluctuations.

 ### Model of aggregate demand and aggregate supply